 Add your jar ring and screw until finger tight.
 You don’t want these too tight as then air won’t be able to escape, and the lid won’t seal.

 Carefully move your jars (I used oven mitts) to another location where they are out of your way and won’t be disturbed.
-I put layers of tea towels on the kitchen table and set them on that.
+I put a blanket on the kitchen table and set them on that.

 Let your jars sit out, undisturbed, overnight.